-Swedish Migration Agency, Migrationsverkets föreskrifter om förteckning över säkra ursprungsländer, MIGRFS 2021:4, available in Swedish at: http://bit.ly/3R54OmQ
+Swedish Migration Agency, Migrationsverkets föreskrifter om förteckning över säkra ursprungsländer, MIGRFS 2025:1, available in Swedish here.

-The same day the list was published, the Swedish Migration Agency also published new guidelines regarding immediately enforceable returns, including the concept of safe countries of origin.
-The Swedish Migration Agency also published country information reports for all countries on the national list.
-The country information reports are relatively short and provide general information about the country in question.
-All reports are updated at least once a year by the Swedish Migration Agency.
-The reports are available in a database for country guidance and legal governance, called Lifos, that is provided by the Swedish Migration Agency.
-A description of the human rights situation and the ability to enjoy state protection in each country is also made.
+Swedish Migration Agency.
+Rättsligt ställningstagande RS/071/2021.
+Avvisning med omedelbar verkställighet till hemlandet inklusive säkra ursprungsländer, available in Swedish here.

+Swedish Migration Agency, Lifos, available in Swedish here.

+country is also made.
 The reports do not provide specific information about how the Swedish Migration Agency made the actual assessment to designate the country in question as safe.
 No references to the criteria set out in the revised Asylum Procedure Directive are made in the reports.

-In 2022 the government in Sweden changed following the general elections.
+In 2022 the Swedish Government changed following the general elections.
 Before being able to form a government the now governing parties issued an agreement, "Tidöavtalet", with a non-governing party, the Sweden Democrats, to secure their votes for Parliament.
 The agreement states that a review will be made of the existing regulations on safe countries of origin to allow for adding to the list countries where parts of the country can be considered safe.
-They also consider shifting responsibility for the list of safe countries from the Swedish Migration Agency to the Government Offices.
+They also consider shifting responsibility for the list of safe countries from the Swedish Migration Agency to the Government Offices.283